Image to Signature Converter - Transparent PNG, No Upload

-Turn a scanned or photographed signature into a clean transparent PNG you can drop onto any document, contract or form.
-Choose automatic, white, or pick-a-colour background removal, fine-tune the tolerance and edge smoothing, and download the result.
+Convert an image of your signature into a digital, transparent signature you can drop onto any document, contract or form.
+Upload a photo or scan, remove the white or coloured paper background automatically or by picking a colour, fine-tune the tolerance and edge smoothing, and download a clean transparent PNG.
 All processing happens in your browser, so your signature is never uploaded.

 Background removal options